Frequently Asked Questions

 Yes.
 However, do consult with Dr. Tran beforehand to confirm whether it is feasible and which research course (NEUR 4201, PSYC 4312, or PSYC 4315) would be applicable.
 A contract is still needed (see FAQ #3).

-- 14. When do I arrange a meeting for advising and registration for the following semester's courses?
+- 14. When do I arrange a meeting for advising and registration for the upcoming semester?

 Advising week is normally scheduled in mid-October and mid-March.
 See the current semester in the university calendar here.

-Dr. Tran will email solicitations for reserving a meeting for advising/registration the week before these dates.
+Dr. Tran will email an announcement for reserving an advising meeting the week or two before these dates.
 If you

 are on the neuroscience email distribution list, then you will be notified.
 If you are uncertain whether you are on